Lou (2022 film): Plot

 In 1986, on Orcas Island in Washington, Lou is a loner living with her dog Jax, who goes to the village to buy some supplies.
 The sheriff talks to her about a copper bracelet that could help her arthritis, as it helped him.
 A mother, Hannah, plays hide-and-seek with her young daughter Vee outside their home.
 Her landlord Lou stops by on her way back home to remind her rent is due the next day.

 A large storm is predicted so Hannah's male friend Chris offers to buy supplies.
-It starts raining on his way home.
-He picks up a hitchhiker who kills him in his van.
+It begins to rain as Chris heads home in his van.
+He picks up a hitchhiker who kills him.
 The hitchhiker then cuts power to Hannah's home.
 While she is outside trying to restore it, he kidnaps Vee and flees with her on foot.

 Hannah runs to Lou's house, interrupting her suicide attempt, and tells her that Vee is missing.
-Before they can leave, Lou's truck blows up due to a bomb set by the hitchhiker.
+Before they can leave, Lou's truck blows up from a bomb set by the hitchhiker.
 Eventually, Hannah and Lou set off tracking him and Vee into the night during the storm.

 Hannah informs Lou that the hitchhiker is Vee's father Philip, a former Green Beret and war criminal she thought was dead.
 Lou finds and kills Philip's friends on the way, clearly showing she is more than she appears to be.
-She explains to Hannah she is an ex-CIA field agent of 26 years.
+She explains to Hannah that she spent 26 years as a CIA field agent.